rpdelaney/l4d2-tourney-rules/rules.md

 ##### 3.1 Registration
 Teams may register by visiting the tournament page on the efps site[[8]].

+Players who are permanently banned from the SirPlease servers may not play in the tournament.
+To verify that a player you intend to register on your team is not banned, visit the SirPlease sourcebans page[[9]].

 ##### 3.2 Deadline
 The deadline for registrations is January 12, 2018, at midnight Pacific Time.
 Late registrations will not be accepted.